Huzband. Father of 2 — Atlas & Axis. Deoxyribonucleic acid meta-programmer.

 I got into computers because I wanted to learn how to hack.
 I must have watched the movie Hackers one too many times.

 I started programming at age 12 using Visual Basic to build hacking tools targeted at AOL.
-I also wrote programming articles for diskmag warez magazine called Reality Check Network (RCN) under the nick veegee.
+I also wrote programming articles for diskmag warez magazine called Reality Check Network (RCN).

 In High School (Monte Vista in Danville, California), my friends and I were able to gain a rootshell on our computer network by exploiting a vuln in perl.
 After making some mistakes covering my tracks and misconfiguring the network, I knew I would be busted.